Flash Flood Emergency issued outside nation's capital after heavy rain prompts water rescues on Saturday

 Photos shared by the Maryland-National Capital Park Police showed a recreational area completely submerged, with a playground and picnic tables surrounded by muddy water.

-Rainfall rates as high as 1 to 3 inches per hour were detected by radar, creating dangerous conditions in just a matter of minutes.
+Rainfall rates as high as 1-3 inches per hour were detected by radar, creating dangerous conditions in just a matter of minutes.

 A river gauge along a nearby creek recorded a dramatic 10-foot rise in water levels in just 30 minutes.

 "For about a two-hour period between 5 p.m. and 7 p.m., our communication center handled about 100 calls for service.
 As you know, in a 24-hour period, we handle about 400 calls for the day.
-So again, an extremely busy period of time," said Piringer.
+So again, an extremely busy period of time," Piringer said.

-Flooding was also reported in the District of Columbia, with standing water estimated to be at least two feet deep along Georgia Avenue on the northwest side of the city.
+Flooding was also reported in the District of Columbia, with standing water estimated to be at least 2 feet deep along Georgia Avenue on the northwest side of the city.

-Flash flooding is one of the deadliest weather-related hazards in the United States each year.
+Flash flooding is one of the deadliest weather-related hazards in the U.S. each year.

 According to NOAA data, an average of 127 people die from flooding annually, with nearly half of those fatalities involving vehicles swept away by moving water.